 Even with taxes and carrier charges added, that remains the best use of points overall.

-But if your Qantas Points balance enables you to heavily subsidise a TripADeal package, and you don’t have any interest in booking reward seats, then at least you have a decent option here.
+But if your Qantas Points balance enables you to subsidise a TripADeal package heavily, and you don’t have any interest in booking reward seats, then at least you have a decent option here.

-And now, you can give your Qantas Points balance a huge boost while doing so.
-Don’t forget to use a Qantas Points-earning credit card at the checkout to double-dip on rewards!
+And remember, don’t forget to use a Qantas Points-earning credit card at the checkout to double-dip on rewards!